-1996, Southland was merged with and into Meridian Oil Inc. ("Meridian"), a Delaware corporation, with Meridian being the surviving corporation.
-Meridian succeeded to the ownership of all the assets, has the rights, powers, and privileges, and assumed all of the liabilities and obligations of Southland.
-Effective July 11, 1996, Meridian changed its name to Burlington Resources Oil & Gas Company, now Burlington Resources Oil & Gas Company LP ("BROG").
-Any reference to BROG hereafter for periods prior to the occurrence of the aforementioned name change or merger should, as applicable, be construed to be a reference to Meridian or Southland.
-Further, BROG notified the Trust that, on February 14, 1997. the Texas Royalty properties that are subject to the Net Overriding Royalty Conveyance dated November 1, 1980 ("Texas Royalty Conveyance"), were sold to Riverhill Energy Corporation ("Riverhill Energy") of Midland, Texas.
+Southland Royalty.
+Effective January 1, 1996, Southland Royalty was merged with and into MOI.
+As a result of this merger, the separate corporate existence of Southland Royalty ceased and MOI survived and succeeded to the ownership of all of the assets of Southland Royalty and assumed all of its rights, powers, privileges, liabilities and obligations.
+Effective July 11, 1996, MOI changed its name to Burlington Resources Oil & Gas Company, now Burlington Oil & Gas Company LP ("BROG").
+Further, BROG notified the Trust that, on February 14, 1997, the Texas Royalty properties that are subject to the Net Overriding Royalty Conveyance dated November 1, 1980 (the "Texas Royalty Conveyance"), were sold to Riverhill Energy Corporation of Midland, Texas.
 Effective March 31, 2006, ConocoPhillips acquired BRI pursuant to a merger between BRI and a wholly-owned subsidiary of ConocoPhillips.
-As a result of this acquisition, BRI and BROG are both wholly-owned subsidiaries of ConocoPhillips.
+As a result of this acquisition.
+BRI and BROG are both wholly-owned subsidiaries of ConocoPhillips.